osm2vectortiles/osm2vectortiles/faq.md

 their own maps.
 These projects provide public vector tile servers as well, but do not provide the vector tiles as download.
-Additionally our projects has close compatibility to Mapbox Streets v7, which allows using the superior tooling from Mapbox for creating maps (such as [MapBox Studio](https://www.mapbox.com/mapbox-studio/)).
+Additionally our projects has close compatibility to Mapbox Streets v7, which allows using the superior tooling from Mapbox for creating maps (such as [Mapbox Studio](https://www.mapbox.com/mapbox-studio/)).
-We are looking forward to contribute back to used open-source projects, and would love to see our tiles and styles (.tm2source) adopted in other projects like Kartotherian, and improved by the community.

 ## Who is behind this project?